Mark Sittich von Hohenems Altemps: Cardinal, 1561-95

-His uncle Pope Pius IV made him a cardinal deacon in the consistory of February 26, 1561.
-He received the red hat and the titular church of Santi Apostoli (as a deaconry pro illa vice, that is to say, that on this one occasion, by special papal order, the Basilica of the XII Apostles, which ordinarily belonged to a cardinal priest, was to be considered a deaconry so that Cardinal Altemps, a deacon, could hold it) on March 10, 1561.
+His uncle Pope Pius IV made him a cardinal deacon in the consistory of 26 February 1561.
+He received the red hat and the titular church of Santi Apostoli (as a deaconry pro illa vice, that is to say, that on this one occasion, by special papal order, the Basilica of the XII Apostles, which ordinarily belonged to a cardinal priest, was to be considered a deaconry so that Cardinal Altemps, a deacon, could hold it) on 10 March 1561.
 It was because he had been created a cardinal in the See of Rome that he resigned the See of Cassano.

-The cathedral chapter of Konstanz Minster elected him to be Bishop of Konstanz, and he was preconized as bishop by Pius IV on October 24, 1561.
+The cathedral chapter of Konstanz Minster elected him to be Bishop of Konstanz, and he was preconized as bishop by Pius IV on 24 October 1561.
 The pope subsequently made him perpetual legate in Avignon.
 He also became archpriest of the Lateran Basilica, now called the Papal Archbasilica of St. John Lateran.
-On November 10, 1561, he was appointed legate to the Council of Trent, and on December 27, 1561, governor of Fermo.
+On 10 November 1561 he was appointed legate to the Council of Trent and, on 27 December 1561, governor of Fermo.

-He opted for the order of cardinal priests on July 30, 1563, keeping Santi Apostoli as his titular church and dropping the temporary designation as a Deaconry.
-He was subsequently appointed governor of Norcia and Monte Leonis on October 3, 1564; as legate in Marche on November 1, 1564; and as governor of Ascoli Piceno on November 3, 1564.
+He opted for the order of cardinal priests on 30 July 1563, keeping Santi Apostoli as his titular church and dropping the temporary designation as a Deaconry.
+He was subsequently appointed governor of Norcia and Monte Leonis on 3 October 1564; as legate in Marche on 1 November 1564; and as governor of Ascoli Piceno on 3 November 1564.
 In 1566, he served as papal legate to the Diet of Augsburg.
-On May 15, 1565, he opted for the deaconry of San Giorgio in Velabro, raised pro illa vice to the status of a titular church.
-On August 18, 1565, he became governor of Ancona and on November 11, 1565, governor for life of Stroncone, Umbria.
+On 15 May 1565 he opted for the deaconry of San Giorgio in Velabro, raised pro illa vice to the status of a titular church.
+On 18 August 1565 he became governor of Ancona and, on 11 November 1565, governor for life of Stroncone, Umbria.
 He was the governor of Capranica, Lazio from 1565 to 1568.
 In each case, others governed on his behalf, though he collected a considerable part of the income of the offices.